 The internet is littered with myths about divorce, half-truths, blatant lies, out of date information and well-meaning but inaccurate advice, it can be highly frustrating trying to find the answers to your questions.
 Below, we list the most common myths and the actual situation.
-You can always contact us on 0330 999 0959 for further information on your situation or book a free 30-minute consultation with our divorce expert by clicking here.
+You can always contact us on 0330 999 0959 for further information.

 Getting divorced means you are free from each other financially